 Framework agreements exist in virtually every industry.

-So naturally, you want to manage framework agreements in salesforce.
+They are the backbone of many business relationships.
+So naturally, you want to manage your framework agreements in Salesforce.

 Types of Framework Agreement

-Here are four types of framework agreement you can manage in salesforce.
+Here are four types of framework agreement you can manage in Salesforce:

 - Regular Order.